hdadvisors/chesterfield-market-analysis/docs/part-1b-4.md

 *Source: CoStar Group, Inc.*

 This rent is increasingly unaffordable to some of the most common occupations in the county, like retail salespersons and home health aides.
 For a retail salesperson with an average hourly wage of \$13.85, a rent on a single income would be more affordable at \$672 to \$748 cheaper than the typical rent in the county.

-Elementary school teachers with an average salary of \$53,840 would also be hard pressed to afford the typical rent.
-For an essential part of the workforce there would need to be rental units priced lower cheaper at \$1,256.

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:cf-renter-affordability)Maximum monthly rent for five most common occupations in Chesterfield County</caption>